-Section 7.4: What happens if I miss an appeal deadline?
+G4.
+What happens if you miss an appeal deadline

 If you miss appeal deadlines, there is another way to make Level 1 and Level 2 Appeals, called Alternate Appeals.
 But the first two levels of appeal are different.

 Level 1 Alternate Appeal to change your hospital discharge date